-- Affix wall decals of books, or characters from books, to the walls/ceiling (or have an artist paint them) - Hang literacy-themed posters on the walls or the back of the exam room door - Have a basket of used books and/or child-friendly word puzzles for literacy enrichment while waiting - Put corresponding Developmental Milestone bookmarks or flyers with each Reach Out and Read book - Give a Prescription for Reading with Reach Out and Read books - Include age-specific tips in the existing post-visit summary that the parent takes home
+- Affix wall decals of books or storybook characters to the walls/ceiling (or have an artist paint them). - Hang literacy-themed posters on the walls or the back of the exam room door. - Offer a basket of used books and/or child-friendly word puzzles for literacy enrichment while waiting. - Put corresponding Developmental Milestone bookmarks or flyers with each Reach Out and Read book. - Give a Prescription for Reading with Reach Out and Read books. - Include age-specific tips in the existing post-visit summary that the parent takes home.